 Benefits to Keep in Mind if You Give Up Drinking

-While it may be a struggle now to consider a life without alcohol, there are several benefits you could face in the near future.
+While it may be a struggle now to consider a life without alcohol, there are several benefits you could face.
 Alcohol leaves a mark on your body.
 It is something many can overcome, but it takes time and commitment.
 If you want positives to look forward to or to use as your reason to give up drinking, consider these facts:

-- Giving up alcohol allows your body to slowly reset itself.
-This means if you struggled with issues like insomnia, either while drinking or during the early part of your recovery, your sleep can improve greatly.
+- Giving up alcohol allows your body to reset itself slowly.
+This means if you struggled with issues like insomnia, either while drinking or during the early part of your recovery, your sleep could improve greatly.

 - Alcohol is a significant factor in many traumas that occur each year.
 By giving up alcohol, you reduce your chances of being part of one.

-- By giving up alcohol, you also reduce your risk of developing some type of alcohol-related cancer in the future.
+- By giving up alcohol, you also reduce your risk of developing some alcohol-related cancer in the future.
 The sooner you give this up, the lower your long-term chances become.

-- Most people who give up alcohol also notice that they are able to focus better.
+- Most people who give up alcohol also notice that they can focus better.
 This is because there is no longer the depressant acting on your mind each day, stifling your thoughts.

 - The longer you stay sober, the more your health can return.
 This means that your heart will get stronger, as will your liver and kidney function.

-- Many people are able to repair relationships with people close to them when they give up drinking.
+- Many people can repair relationships with people close to them when they give up drinking.
 Alcohol has numerous harmful effects, and damage to loved ones is often one of them.

 We Are Here to Help You Manage Insomnia and Other Alcohol Withdrawal Symptoms